volkerson/learning-node-js/README.md

   - Return a list of dummy users
 3. Add a form with "username" (text-input) to the "/"-page and submit a POST -request to "/create-user" upon a button click
 4. Add the "create-user"-route and parse the incoming data (i.e. the username) and simply to log it to the console

+## file operations
+how to work with files the most efficient way